SamF-Web/bgsi-roblox-scripts/README.md

 This is a archive of my personal scripts for BGSI.

-There is another Menu included in the `main.lua` which is MoonX. - This has been removed

-If you need support dm @portmongle on discord

 ## Installation

 Use for your favorite executor and copy and paste `main.lua` into the console and execute.